 They are a result of chasing what made them happy; usually decoden nails, eye-consuming lashes, or bleached wild hair depending on what their groups liked from the magazine, Egg.
 They were anti-authority teens, and eventually anti-authority adults.

-You're probably not going to find an original gyaruo because the original community and scene no longer exists as it did before.
-Nowadays the term's utility updated to a label for gal "descendants" or those inspired by the historical phenomenon that was Heisei "Gyaru".
+The original community and scene no longer exists as it did before, so nowadays the term's utility has been updated to identify gal "descendants" or those inspired by the historical phenomenon that was Heisei Gyaru.

 EGL fashion is short for "Elegant Gothic Lolita," a certain style of 90's-2010s street fashion defined by hyper femininity and a "bell" torso silhouette designed for adults.
 This hyper feminine focus will utilize laces, ruffles, and most importantly a "cute" elegance.
 It's a luxury fashion, with origins in designer labels from Vivienne Westwood and Christopher Nemeth as well as independent designers like Baby The Stars Shine Bright, Metamorphose Temps De Fille, and Angelic Pretty.